- Earthing Basics

 You can use multiple grounding products at the same time, but for safety sake you should only plug them into one grounding source, either a grounded outlet or a ground rod.
 Not one to the outlet and the other to a ground rod.
 The reason is to avoid the risk of a shock in case of a surge due to a power outage or a thunderstorm.

 Here’s the situation: Your house/building electrical system is connected to, and stabilized by, a ground rod in the Earth, usually located under the electrical panel.
-A loop wire (also known as the ground wire), runs through your system, and you connect to it whenever you insert your Earthing cord into the third hole (the ground port) of the outlet.
-If you plug your Earthing sheet, for instance, into the outlet, you are grounded via the house ground rod.
+A loop wire (also known as the ground wire), runs through your system, and you connect to it whenever you insert your Earthing product cord into the third hole (the ground port) of the outlet.
+If you plug your Earthing mat, for instance, into the outlet, you are grounded via the house ground rod.

 Don’t!
 It’s not a good idea.